 6.)
 Home for Christmas – Amy Grant (1992)

 I couldn’t leave Christmas music off the list.
 Christmas music has been just as influential in my life as year-round music.
 In our house, you couldn’t bust out the Christmas music until Thanksgiving, and had to pack it away again on New Year’s Day.
 The ride to Grandma’s for Thanksgiving dinner, and then the ride to Overly’s Country Christmas usually did a good job of breaking in the Christmas CDs.
-We al Amy Grant’s Home for Christmas.
-Thanks to Ms. Grant (and Carol Brady), I was the only kid in my Kindergarten class to volunteer to sing a solo on our caroling field trip to the retirement home.
+We always had Amy Grant’s Home for Christmas on as the first play of the year.
+Thanks to Ms. Grant (and Celine Dion, and Carol Brady), I was the only kid in my Kindergarten class to volunteer to sing a solo on our caroling field trip to the retirement home.
 I listened to “O Come All Ye Faithful” on repeat for days until I learned the entire song, then stood up in front of a room full of “Golden Girls” and sang it.
 I remember being nervous, a lot more nervous than when I raised my hand to sign up.
 My mother has pictures from my moment in the spotlight, and my parents never fail to bring up the memory when we drive by that old folks home.
 Again, something else I’m really glad we don’t have on tape.

 Standout Tracks: “Breath of Heaven,” “Have Yourself a Merry Little Christmas,” “O Come All Ye Faithful,” Grown-Up Christmas List,” Winter Wonderland,” “I’ll Be Home for Christmas,” “The Night Before Christmas”